wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 However, this is a pretty nasty solution because we will be repeatedly including the same code in all views.
 Remember - [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)!
 A potential solution would be to create custom template tags that are included in the template, and which can request *their own* data.

 ###Using Template Tags
 Create a directory `rango/templatetags`, and create two new modules.
 One must be called `__init__.py`.
 This module will also be left blank.
-The second module must be called called, `rango_template_tags.py`, in which you can add the following code.
+The second module must be called, `rango_template_tags.py`, in which you can add the following code.

 {lang="python",linenos=on}
 	from django import template